 Meet TNAA’s Fall 2021 Scholarship Winner: Corey D.

 At Travel Nurse Across America, we are committed to providing professional development opportunities and continuing education to the nursing community.
-Twice a year, we extend an invitation to RNs nationwide to apply for a $2,500 scholarship to use toward a BSN program.
-Our scholarship committee selects the awardee.
+Twice a year, we extend an invitation to RNs nationwide to apply for a $2,500 scholarship towards a BSN program.
+The awardee is selected by our scholarship committee.

 After reviewing applications, we are thrilled to announce TNAA’s fall 2021 scholarship awardee – 23-year-old Corey D. of Georgia.
 Corey is currently a senior nursing student at Columbus State University.
 His passion for the medical field was sparked in college.